dc74089/justcanora/slides/slides/CS1/4-advanced-styling/2-lec-tables.md

 ---

 # You try!
-Add a page to your "About Me" site that includes your class schedule.
+Create a page that includes your class schedule.
 Include the period number, the course name, and the teacher for each class.